aimagelab/mammoth/docs/readme.rst

 Official repository of `Class-Incremental Continual Learning into the eXtended DER-verse <https://arxiv.org/abs/2201.00766>`_ and `Dark Experience for General Continual Learning: a Strong, Simple Baseline <https://papers.nips.cc/paper/2020/hash/b704ea2c39778f07c617f6b7ce480e9e-Abstract.html>`_

+Mammoth is a framework for continual learning research.
+It is designed to be modular, easy to extend, and - most importantly - *easy to debug*.
+Idelly, all the code necessary to run the experiments is included *in the repository*, without needing to check out other repositories or install additional packages.

+With Mammoth, nothing is written in stone.
+You can easily add new models, datasets, training strategies, or functionalities.

 .. list-table::
    :widths: 15 15 15 15 15 15
    :class: centered